impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 >
 > In this example, the variable sum is initialized to 0 implicitly.
 For each line in the input file, the value of the first field is added to the sum variable.
 Finally, in the END block, the script prints the accumulated sum.

-I try this in my `bash` terminal, and get the same output:
+I try this in my Bash terminal, and get the same output:

 ```
 bash-3.2$ awk -f sum.awk numbers.txt